Zudoku/peable/README.md

 - Models for Shops, Rides, Guest.
 - Refactoring guest queue to ride logic.
 - Building selection UI.
-- Set global ID to all components (rides,shops,guests)

 #THINGS TO DO LATER#